BMBIT-oss/PAI_WIKI/HASSIO.md

 Credits to @juanbrunette

+##### Login to Host OS
 1) Connect a screen and keyboard to your Raspberry PI running HassOS.
 2) Press Enter.
 You will see homeassistant login
 3) Login as `root`.
 You will see `ha >`
 4) Type in: `login`.
 You will see `#` (this means you are now on the HassOs Terminal as root)

+##### Temporary solution
+Permissions to the serial device will restore if you replug usb or restart the system:

+5) `chmod 0666 /dev/ttyUSB0`
+6) Restart the addon and verify PAI can connect to the serial device.

+##### Permanent solution
+7) Find your USB2Serial device's `Vendor=xxxx ProdID=xxxx` in `cat /sys/kernel/debug/usb/devices | grep Vendor -A 2` output.

+Note: if you are unsure which device.
+Unplug it.
+Run command.
+Then plug it back in and run command again.
+A device will appear in the output.
+Write down `Vendor` and `ProdID`.
+You will need them later.

-5) Type in: `vi /etc/udev/rules.d/paradox.rules`
+8) Type in: `vi /etc/udev/rules.d/paradox.rules`
-6) Insert the following into the file by pressing `i` on your keyboard:
+9) Insert the following into the file by pressing `i` on your keyboard:

-Note: you need to find `idVendor` and `idProduct` of your USB to Serial device.
+Note: Replace `idVendor` and `idProduct` attribute values with the ones you wrote down before.

 ```
 SUBSYSTEMS=="usb", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="paradox", MODE="0666"
 ```

-7) Press Esc
+10) Press Esc
-8) Type in (note the : in front of wq): `:wq`
+11) Type in (note the : in front of wq): `:wq`
-9) Type in: `cat paradox.rules`.
+12) Type in: `cat paradox.rules`.
 You should see
 ```
 SUBSYSTEMS=="usb", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="paradox", MODE="0666"
 ```
+13) Reload udev rules: `udevadm control --reload-rules && udevadm trigger`

-10) Reboot and your HASSIO or unplug and plug back your usb to serial device.
-The addon should now be able to access `/dev/ttyUSB0`
+14) Reboot your HASSIO or unplug and plug back your usb to serial device and restart the addon.
+15) The addon should now be able to access `/dev/ttyUSB0`

 ## Home Assistant configuration
 Check our [Home Assistant Integration page](./HomeAssistant#homeassistant-keypad)